 The legal tech solutions I’ve referenced in this article specifically deal with process automation and eDiscovery.
 These are two of the key areas in the legal sector that Goodman and Harder identified as ripe for innovation, and their prediction proved to be correct—both are by far the most popular applications for legal tech yet.

 Some attorneys then dismiss legal tech as a whole—why pay for newfangled technology when they can get by just fine with a jury-rigged version of Microsoft Excel?

-Last December, Law.com gathered a few industry experts to predict which legal tech applications would breach into the mainstream in 2019.
+Last December, Law.com gathered a few industry experts to predict which legal tech applications would breach into the mainstream.
 Their answers were well-informed and more importantly, incredibly diverse.